litchipi/blog/posts/rust/containers_in_rust/part8.md

 ```

-Then, they are passed as an additionnal argument of the `setmountpoint` function
+Then, they are passed as an additional argument of the `setmountpoint` function
 and used to create the mountpoint and perform the `mount` operation.
 In the file `src/mounts.rs`: